Convert HTML to Hex

 Example 1: Simple HTML Tag

-Example 2: Special Characters and Encoding
+Example 2: HTML with Special Characters

-Input HTML with UTF-8 characters:
+Example 3: HTML with UTF-8 Content

 Frequently Asked Questions (FAQ)

-Q: What is Hexadecimal encoding?
+Q: What is hexadecimal encoding?

-Q: Is the conversion free?
+Q: Is this conversion free?